 A Florida court will not honor a prenup’s clauses regarding alimony if the spouse who waived alimony becomes a dependent of the state.
 If you believe this situation may occur in the future, now is the time to allocation resources and to partition assets so that the prenup’s goals remain achievable and so that both spouses can resume their lives comfortably after divorce.

-If you aren’t sure what’s best for both of you, some aspects of this overview of spousal maintenance may seem overwhelming.
-We can help you to itemize concerns and to figure out the best approach.
+Some aspects of this overview of spousal maintenance may seem overwhelming.
+You're not alone.
+We can help you to itemize concerns and to figure out the best approach, including our mediated prenup service.
 Talk with us to decide on the best way of managing the terms for your agreement.

 We offer remote meetings via Zoom to work with your schedule.
-Complete the questionnaire to initiate a free consultation.
+Hit the blue button below to initiate a free consultation.